EverEdit is a powerful Notepad replacement with a lengthy list of interesting and unusual features.

 There are some surprisingly powerful features, too, considering the editor's compact size.
 Like an HTML Mode, with toolbar buttons to help you more quickly create tables, forms, lists and so on, as well as an internal browser to view the file you're working on.
 Then there's the embedded VBS/JScript script engine, macros, plugins and more.

 We did also have a few problems with the program.
 It's missing a few of the options you might find in some of the competition (there's no multiple clipboards, for instance).
-The functionality you do get isn't always organised intuitively, so we'd occasionally spend quite some time figuring out how to do something.
-And there doesn't seem to be any English language documentation (there's no local Help file, just an online wiki in Chinese).
+The functionality you do get isn't always organised intuitively, either, so we'd occasionally spend quite some time figuring out how to do something.